machineabuse/Dumbpad-1.1-Vial-Port/README.md

 - Conversely, if you use the VIA firmware in Vial, you will have to sideload the `.json` before Vial will be able to see the pad.

+- Using the VIA firmware should have better Test Matrix behaviour (i.e. should not trigger OS events while in use).

 Let me know if you find any bugs, enjoy!